The Importance of Core Strength for Children

 What You Will Need: All you need is a kid, some stuffed animals, small toys, and bubbles.

 What To Do: Have your little one fly like the superhero and strengthen his back!
-Have him lay on his stomach on the floor and try to lift his arms up off of the floor, so that his upper chest comes up, too.
+Have your lie on their stomach on the floor and try to lift their arms up off of the floor, so that their upper chest comes up, too.

 How To Change It Up: